the apple was never ours to peel (2026)

 14 1/4” x 5 3/8”

-This piece is a portrait of mother and daughter bound by love, rupture, myth, and awakening.
-A meditation on lineage… and the long process of unlearning what was never ours to carry.
+and a meditation on the long, necessary process of unlearning what was never ours to carry.